yuxuibbs/HW2/README.md

 ### Part 3

 Add templates to the application, in the provided `templates/` directory, for those two routes.

 You should be creating 2 template files:

 * `album_entry.html`, which should use the data sent from the `/album_entry` route's view function
 * `album_data.html`, which should use the data sent from the `/album_result` route's view function

+## Finally

+Check to make sure that each of the routes listed at the beginning of this README works correctly, and that each of the templates exist, all with the correct filenames.

+If so, you're all set!

+If you complete most but not all of this, that's OK, too.
+This isn't easy, but trying is important for learning!